Tagged: mountain

 Yabitsu Pass

-Cycling over Yabitsu Pass in Kanagawa Prefecture is a rewarding challenge that takes riders through lush forests and serene mountain landscapes.
-The climb from the Hadano side is steep and demanding, making it a...
+Cycling over Yabitsu Pass (ヤビツ峠 or Yabitsu Touge) in Kanagawa Prefecture is one of the most popular climbs in the Tokyo area.
+It is a challenge that takes riders through lush forests and serene...

 Shikoku Karst